Vision and Values

 We have a reflective Corner in the school foyer.
 The aim of this corner is to focus the school on the theme for the term, and to provide a focal point for reflection and sharing ideas.

 The School holds a daily Act of Collective Worship.
 Each term we follow a main theme, which is further split into weekly topics.
 A Copy of the School Policy on Collective Worship can be found below.
+There is a separate website area for Collective Worship.

 Children at St Michael's have the opportunity to have additional Religious Education classes.
 These are run by Karen Needham, the Church Youth worker.
 Please contact the school office if you would like your child to take part in this.